 We set up a preliminary Zoom meeting with a member of our office team.
 During that call we will gather all of your care instructions (for both your home and pets), as well as go over some emergency planning.
 At the end of the call we will send you the digital version of our service agreement and a login link to our customer portal that contains all of your care instructions and booking information.
 We will then schedule a time to collect your key and you're ready to rock and roll!

 The price of the overnight is reflective for 1 pet in your home.
 If you have more than 1 pets, an additional animal fee will be charged.

 One of our bonded, insured and trained sitters will be responsible for the care of your pets while you are away.
 We aim to maintain your pets’ routine to minimize anxiety while you are away.
 With sitters who have a wide range of experience including behaviour or medical conditions we have the perfect sitter for your home!

 $300.00 plus HST

 Question: How are overnights structured?

-Answer: Overnights include 12 hours of care out of a 24 hour period.
+Answer: Overnights include care in your home from 10pm - 8am plus a 30 minute dinner time visit that will occur between 4pm - 8pm.
 This depends on your planned departure and return dates and times.
 We try to mimic your pet’s usual routine and schedule.
 If you are departing in the morning, the sitter will usually arrive after work to do the supper-time routine (dinner and yard time, short walk).
 The sitter may then have to leave to provide care to other pets but will return to spend the night in your home.
 The next morning, they will get up, do the morning routine (breakfast and yard time/short walk) before leaving for their work day.
 If your dog requires a midday visit, that is booked separately through the office and is dependent on availability at the time of booking.

 Question: What happens if I have friends or family popping in to also check on my pets/home?